-Recently I got to spend some time in the Okanagan area of British Columbia, and I was definitely surprised at just how many wineries are actually here.
+If you get a chance to spend some time in the Okanagan wine region of British Columbia, you might be surprised at just how many vineyards are actually here.
 Let me give you some facts before I share a few of the wineries that we toured on our visit to this area.

 The first vineyard in the Okanagan was planted in 1859 and there are now over 182 wineries located in this area with more than 60 grape varieties being grown.